 Your first step to connecting deeper is to categorize the student’s root problem.
 It might be:

-School-related: Is there a hostile school climate, an ineffective discipline system, or lack of relevant curriculum?
+School-related: Is there a hostile school climate, an ineffective discipline system, or a lack of relevant curriculum?
 Might the problem be stemming from a disregard for student learning styles or passive instructional strategies?

 Student-related: Does the student have behavioral problems, low ability levels, or poor peer relationships?
 Is there drug or alcohol abuse, disability, illness, or non-participation in class?

 Family-related: How does the socioeconomic status of the student’s family affect their school day?
 Is low parental involvement or high expectations the problem?
 Might there be dysfunction at home, abuse, or instability?